lukaszlach/magento-docker/README.md

 Bootstrap Magento 1.9 or 2.1 from scratch using Docker.
 Starts up 22 container, all integrated together with Magento and supporting logging, monitoring and graphing.

 This repository is meant to be a start for a fresh Magento project.
 After bootstrap is done, you can initialize git repository under `www/` directory and proceed with your project.
+Magento is installed using files from `install/` directory that contains compressed source code for both versions, replace it with your file to use other.

 Magento is pre-configured with following settings: